 IAQM is the only professional body specifically for air quality practitioners in the UK, although there are a number of more general environmental professional bodies, whose members may be competent.

-Every site is different in terms of timing (seasonality), building type (construction materials), duration and scale (area, volume and height), and therefore professional judgement must be applied by a technically competent assessor (see Box 2) when allocating activities into one of the three potential dust emission magnitude categories.
+and height), and therefore professional judgement must be applied by a technically competent assessor (see Box 2) when allocating activities into one of the three potential dust emission magnitude categories.
 Justification of the category used must be stated in the report.
-Where there is doubt, the higher risk category should be applied (e.g. if the site is assessed as low/ medium then mitigation appropriate to a medium site should be applied).
+Where there is doubt, the higher risk category should be applied (e.g. if the site is assessed as low/medium then mitigation appropriate to a medium site should be applied).
 Further information on professional judgement is provided in Section 11.

-7.2 STEP 2A - Define the Potential Dust Emission Magnitude
+7.2 STEP2A - Define the Potential Dust Emission Magnitude

 The dust emission magnitude is based on the scale of the anticipated works and should be classified as Small, Medium, or Large.
 The following are examples of how the potential dust emission magnitude for different activities can be defined.
-Note that, in each case, not all the criteria need to be met, and that other criteria may be used if justified in the assessment:
+Note that, in each case, not all the criteria need to be met, and that other criteria may be used if justified in the assessment.
+Where relevant, multiple screening assessments may be completed for different development phases (or even sub-phases where demolition may be brief or there is a very short period of intense activity, for example).
+This may particularly be the case for linear schemes (i.e. new roads, railways).